COMPUTER USE AMONG NURSERY AND GREENHOUSE OPERATIONS IN THE SOUTHERN UNITED STATES

-CURRENT MECHANIZATION PRACTICES AMONG GREENHOUSE AND MIXED NURSERY/GREENHOUSE OPERATIONS IN SELECTED GULF SOUTH STATES
+CURRENT MECHANIZATION PRACTICES AMONG GREENHOUSE AND NURSERY OPERATIONS IN SELECTED GULF SOUTH STATES

 Coker, Randal Y., Benedict C. Posadas, Scott A. Langlois, Patricia R. Knight, and Christine H. Coker.
 2014.
 Current Mechanization Systems Among Greenhouse and Mixed Nursery/Greenhouse Operations.
 Mississippi Agricultural and Forestry Experiment Station Bulletin 1208, Mississippi State, Mississippi.